saadkhalmadani/saadkhalmadani/README.md

 **What it does:**
 - Automates NiFi deployments across Dev, Staging, and Production
-- Uses a GitOps flow with branch-based promotion (develop → staging → main)
+- Uses a GitOps workflow with branch-based promotion (develop → staging → main)
-- Ties into NiFi Registry so every change is version-controlled and traceable
+- Integrates with NiFi Registry so every change is version-controlled and traceable
-- Cuts out the manual deployment steps that used to cause most of our errors
+- Removes the manual deployment steps that previously caused most errors

-**Before / after:**
+**Results:**
 ```
 Deployment time: 2 hours → 15 minutes
-Manual/human errors: gone
+Manual/human errors: eliminated
-Onboarding a new dev to the pipeline: 2 days → about 4 hours
+Onboarding time for a new developer: 2 days → about 4 hours
 ```

-**How it's wired together:**
+**Architecture:**
 ```
 Terraform provisions the Azure environments (Dev/Staging/Prod)
-GitHub Actions detects changes and triggers the deployment
+GitHub Actions detects changes and triggers deployment
-NiFi Registry + Git hooks keep everything in sync automatically
+NiFi Registry and Git hooks keep everything synchronized automatically
 ```

 </div>